khaledKaramMahmoud/finance-tracker/README.md

 ## 👨‍💻 Developer

-Built with ❤️ using Angular 19
+Built with khaled karam using Angular 19

 ---